-- ▶ Containers may still present a chemical hazard/ danger when empty. - ▶ Return to supplier for reuse/ recycling if possible
+Containers may still present a chemical hazard/ danger when empty.
+Return to supplier for reuse/ recycling if possible.
 Otherwise:

-- ▶ If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - ▶ Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+Westox Creteseal Page 11 of 13 If container cannot be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.

+Where possible retain label warnings and SDS and observe all notices pertaining to the product.
 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.